Philanthropists, volunteers recognized by MVNU

 Mount Vernon Nazarene University is a private, four-year, intentionally Christian teaching university for traditional age students, graduate students, and working adults.
 With a 327-acre main campus in Mount Vernon, Ohio, and several convenient Graduate and Professional Studies locations throughout the state, MVNU emphasizes academic excellence, spiritual growth, and service to community and church.
 MVNU offers an affordable education to more than 2,200 students from 31 states and 22 countries/U.S. territories.

-posted about 1 month agoSouth Central Ohio District Church of The Nazarene creates endowed scholarship at MVNU
+posted 6 months agoSouth Central Ohio District Church of The Nazarene creates endowed scholarship at MVNU

-posted 10 months agoMVNU Celebrates Donors, Friends at Annual Recognition Luncheon
+posted about 1 year agoMVNU Celebrates Donors, Friends at Annual Recognition Luncheon